-What is often called “the built environment” includes all the ways people have tried to shelter themselves.
 I love looking at how people living in Australia in former times built everything from simple domestic shelters to grand public buildings.
 Photographs here reflect my fascination with these structures and the places they occupied in collective history.
 Vernacular buildings especially those made of corrugated iron and bush timber are especially beguiling.
 All of the following are my own photographs.

 But I also love to photograph elegant and beautiful Australian buildings of the nineteenth and twentieth centuries.
 Since living in the Blue Mountains I have been fascinated by the variety of architectural styles in this small area.
 The Carrington Hotel (below) offers great visual pleasure on account of the glass, lighting and symmetrical elements in construction and decoration.